 Naruto leapt back as he avoided the first powerful wave that crashed up and tried to envelop him beneath the earth.
 With consummate ease, he latched the soles of his feet against a firm trunk; the tree tilting back with a groan as its roots were pulled into Hoteye's whirlpool.
 He travelled up the length of the lofty tree, feeling it buckle dangerously as he neared the cone-shaped tip and leapt for the next platform.

 His mastery over his shadow clones had enabled him to move across the battlefield like a trapeze artist, often summoning one while in mid-air when he started losing altitude.
 With another clone positioned underneath his feet, Naruto felt himself being propelled higher into the air as his copy lifted him off with a chakra-laced heave.

-That was when Naruto heard a loud groan, followed by an incredible clamour coming from his blindside.
+That was when Naruto heard a loud groan, followed by an incredible clamour, emanating from his blindside.

 A gigantic fist, reaching up to half the length of the canopy, sprouted from the ground behind him.
-Its distinctive fingers then wrapped around a nearby tree and dislodged it, pulling its roots from the earth as it lifted the enormous tree in the air and slammed it into the airborne outline of Naruto.
+Its distinctive fingers then wrapped around a tree and dislodged it, pulling its roots from the earth.
+It lifted the enormous tree and slammed it into the airborne outline of Naruto.

 It was from sheer brute force—crude but effective.